joshuamichaelpeter62/SQL_project/README.md

 # this is my data warehouse analytic project using SQL server

--- *Welcome to "dataware and analytic project" repository*
+-- *Welcome to "data warehouse and analytic project" repository*

 # Objective
 This project focuses on building a simple Data Warehouse ETL pipeline using SQL Server.